 Clear Creek R.D. web site

-Late spring to Early Winter, depending on snow conditions.
+Late Spring to early Winter, depending on snow conditions.

 There are no National Forest Campgrounds in the area, but car camping is allowed at the Bakerville Exit and Herman Gulch parking lot.

-Georgetown is closest town with accommodations with Keystone, Breckenridge, Dillon and Frisco on the other side of the Eisenhower Tunnel.
+Georgetown is the closest town with accommodations with Keystone, Breckenridge, Dillon and Frisco on the other side of the Eisenhower Tunnel.